Microchip Graphics Suite (MGS) Linux® User Guide

 There is a variety of documentation, sample applications, and code examples available in the MGS Linux Repository to help you get started quickly.

-The MGS Linux programmer’s manual may be used as an API reference or for a deep dive into MGS Linux architecture, configuration, and debugging.
+The MGS Linux programmer’s manual may be used as an Application Programming Interface (API) reference or for a deep dive into MGS Linux architecture, configuration, and debugging.

 You can also visit the Linux4SAM website for additional information about using EGT with our SAM MPUs or go to our MGS Linux Forum to get answers to your questions from the user community.
 Refer to the “Getting Started” section of the MGS Linux Programmer’s Manual for complete instructions.